Here we’re looking at the cantrip chill touch, which is on the Sorcerer, Warlock, and Wizard spell lists.

 You create a ghostly, skeletal hand in the space of a creature within range.
 Make a ranged spell attack against the creature to assail it with the chill of the grave.

 On a hit, the target takes 1d8 necrotic damage, and it can’t regain hit points until the start of your next turn.
 Until then, the hand clings to your target.

 If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.

 This spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 Looking at the rules for chill touch, it follows the general convention for damaging cantrips.
-It requires a spell attack roll, and it deals damage that scales with the normal cantrip progression, gaining extra damage dice at 5th, 11th, and 17th level.
+It requires a spell attack roll, and it deals damage that scales with the normal cantrip progression, gaining extra damage dice at the 5th, 11th, and 17th levels.

 Is Chill Touch Good?